Ant-V/StreamlabsLoyaltyToCSV/README.md

 ***It really doesn't matter what you name them, as long as they have a different name***

+## Part 2: Converting the data

+Make sure your `.json` files are in the `files/` directory.

-Then just run the `loyaltyToCSV.php` file and a new `loyalty.csv` should appear
+Then run the `loyaltyToCSV.php` file.

+A new `loyalty.csv` should appear

-That is all, enjoy!
+# That is all, enjoy!